mckayjalex/sort-a-meal/README.md

 ### Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 This is a quality Readme file with a unique name, description, technologies used, a screenshot and a link the deployed application.

+## Application Link

+To review the final application from this source code please use the following link: [click here](https://mckayjalex.github.io/sort-a-meal/)